Integrating all the best ideas for a much needed space race of private sector enthusiasts… Mother Earth calling – “She’s buying a stairway to heaven”

 r 1 = ( G ⋅ M / ω ^ 2 ) ^ 1 / 3

-A polymer / CNT – reinforced hose will transmit H2 and O2 through the inner cavity after electrolysis to strip two-parts hydrogen for every one part oxygen, for maximum rocket “loudness” and efficiency, separated by a viscous oil or “moving gasket”, so the earth starting station (ESS) will use gasoline/charcoal generators to convert sea water, available in high abundance at an equatorial Pacific island or boat, with solar panel backup.
-On the other hand, hydrolyses can be performed at the COM SS with solar panels, preferably the very high electron to photon ratio of InGaAs multi-junction technology, which will produce electricity sufficient for 6 rockets that eject H2/O2 propellant 10-50% of the time, mostly away from the earth, sometimes in any of 5 other perpendicular directions.
-An additional cable can extend to a total of 100,000 km from earth for the Pearson orbit, so the tangential velocity of the cable alone, with spacecrafts without fuel, can easily be slung into an orbit to approach Jupiter and use a slingshot effect from its intense gravitational pull to go deep into space, well beyond Pluto.
+A polymer / CNT – reinforced hose will transmit H2 and O2 through the inner cavity after electrolysis to strip two-parts hydrogen for every one part oxygen, for maximum rocket “loudness” and efficiency, separated by a viscous oil or “moving gasket”, so the earth starting station (ESS) will use gasoline/charcoal generators to convert sea water, available in high abundance at an equatorial Pacific island or boat, with solar panels/wind turbine as backup.
+The moving gasket will allow a liquid diet, nitrogen, and other substances to be transported.
+On the other hand, you can have 6 hoses for 6 rocket-injectors, 4 H2 and 2 O2, that eject H2/O2 propellant 10-50% of the time, mostly away from the earth, sometimes in any of 5 other perpendicular directions.
+An additional set of 6 hoses can extend to a total of 100,000 km from earth for the Pearson orbit, so space crafts/artificial satellites that benefit from the tangential velocity of the hose-system alone, even without fuel, can easily be slung into an orbit to approach Jupiter and use a slingshot effect from its intense gravitational pull to go deeper and faster into outer space, well beyond Pluto.
 The goal is to prevent cable/hose from snapping, keeping it in a bent-shape and never too taunt.
-It will be extremely lightweight and easy to transport with smaller rockets and elevator missions, and convey 24/7 H2 and O2 not only for slack of SH, but for fueling/refueling space crafts, oxygen and water for astronauts for long term space residency that cannot be easily recycled, as well as food capillaries, nitrogen (N2) for higher-temperature liquid freezing necessities, etc. Thinner hoses that are less likely to support liquid/solid transport are lighter and easier to launch, and can transfer H2, O2, and N2 only, with hydrogen and oxygen recombined for water.
-Liquid and solids add weight and tension to the cable, and even though rockets will always be there for correction to too much tension, it is best not to over-challenge it.
-Food can otherwise be transferred by elevator, grown on space farm, with fruits/vegetables, stem-cell meat, etc.
+It will be extremely lightweight and easy to transport with smaller rockets and elevator missions, and convey 24/7 H2 and O2 not only for slack of SH, but for fueling/refueling space crafts, oxygen and water for astronauts for long term space residency that cannot be easily recycled, as well as food capillaries, nitrogen (N2) for higher-temperature liquid freezing necessities, etc. Thinner hoses that are less likely to support liquid/solid transport are lighter and easier to launch, and can transfer H2, O2, and N2 only, with hydrogen and oxygen recombined for water at SS, and rocket fuel at the CW, for what now should be called the hose stabilizer (HS).
+Liquid and solid add weight and tension to the cable, and even though rockets will always be there for correction to too much tension, it is best not to over-challenge it.
+Food can otherwise be transferred by elevator, grown on space farm easily with intense radiation and recycled carbon dioxide, with fruits/vegetables, stem-cell meat, etc.

-The elevator that moves up and down the SH can compress it and be move along it with rollers driven by three gasoline engines in one direction with hydraulic pressure pushing elevator upward with high pressure below it, suction on liquid in tube above also adding to upward momentum.
+The elevator that moves up and down the SH can compress it and be move along it with rollers driven by six gasoline engines in one direction.
+Hypothetically, if some liquid were allowed, with hydraulic pressure pushing elevator upward with high pressure below it, suction on liquid and gas the in tube above also adding to upward momentum.
 A magnetic field from superconducting magnetic that has affinity for H+ atoms in inner hose (top) and repulsion from OH- molecules in inner hose (bottom), for extra lift on top of roller engines, can also increase velocity, for partial electrolysis initiated at ESS.
-With the benefit of the pinching of the motor’s rollers on the SH, causing an ellipsoidal “ribbon” effect, for a better grip, the ability to get crew/cargo to GSO can occur in three to five days.
+A liquid nitrogen cooled superconducting magnet can even respond to the conduction of electricity through the CNT core of hose (carbon is highly conductive), causing speeds up to hundreds of miles an hour.
+With the benefit of the pinching of the motor’s rollers on the SH, causing an ellipsoidal “ribbon” effect, for a better grip, the ability to get crew/robots and cargo to GEO can occur in three to five days.

 Kevlar was once considered as a cheaper, more readily available exclusive substitute for CNT, with more elasticity, but because conventional Kevlar has about 1/18 the tensile strength/density ratio of CNT (3.62 GPa vs. 62 GPa), it would be impractical as a non-hose cable, because of the extra weight required to overcome breaking length limitations.
 The proposed new polymer substitute is high-density poly ethylene (HDPE) which is non-H2 permeable.
 Both have about the same density, 1.6 g/cm^3 for CNT, 1.44 g/cm^3 for Kevlar.
-The break would most likely occur in the middle, which can be thicker, but require a 20,000-times more dense region, even with breaking length at 1/10 the total distance.
-Software modeling cannot develop a non-hose cable concept low-weight and affordable enough, where you have to assume too-many possible bottle-necks.
+The break would most likely occur in the middle, which can be thicker, but would require 20,000-times more dense a region, even with breaking length at 1/10 the total distance.
+Software modeling cannot develop a non-hose cable concept, low-weight and affordable enough, where you have to assume too-many possible bottle-necks.
 Multi-threading was another proposal, but too many threads are required for a reasonably small elevator presents obstacles.
-5 times the number of rocket payloads, with the first hose/cable necessary for the middle of the elevator, can be anticipated and funded for 5 total hose/cables, although offset by a “drag” of new hose/cable segments from the earth base-station that can thread the four “corners” of the outer-elevator and guarantee longer hose/cable-complex lifespan, most importantly, more safety.
-Unless the hose thickens outward to capitalize on centrifugal force, there will be a need for a large counterweight (CW) that must be launched as usable dead weight at the end, between 60,000-144,000 km away from earth), with elevator missions as an option for dragging additional cables, even if CW has not be created, as rocket fuel can eject toward earth at GEO until CW is completed, eliminating more rocket launches.
-It’s predecessor can be mass-produced as wireless coaxial cables for cable TV/Internet are now ramping up in China (and we can consolidate industries because much needed satellites for thousands of applications will use cable as back-up, but fear of the ‘dark angel” threat makes satellites that much more necessary and profitable).
+6 times the number of rocket payloads, with the first two hose/cables necessary for the opposing sides of the elevator, can be anticipated and funded for 6 total hose/cables, although offset by the elevator dragging the additional 4 hose/cable segments from the earth base-station that can thread the six “corners” of the hexagonal outer-elevator and guarantee longer hose/cable-complex lifespan, most importantly, more safety.
+Unless the hose thickens outward to capitalize on centrifugal force, there will be a need for a large counterweight (CW) that must be launched as usable dead weight at the end, between 60,000-144,000 km away from earth), with elevator missions as the best option for dragging additional cables, even if CW has not be created, as rocket fuel can eject emissions as backup, toward earth at GEO until more elevator missions extend cable outward from GEO, and then inward toward Earth to complete sixth segment, until CW-effect is completed, eliminating more rocket launches.
+It’s predecessor can be mass-produced as wireless coaxial cables for cable TV/Internet are now ramping up in China (and we can consolidate industries because much needed satellites for thousands of applications will use cable as back-up, but fear of the “dark angel” threat makes satellites that much more necessary and profitable.
 But the miracle of CNT for many applications, like football helmets, strong and lightweight means you don’t have to sacrifice head injuries for neck injuries, and vice versa, engines for cars, etc., we can capitalize with our industrial democracy corporation (IDC) in the making for instant cash-flow even before the SH and elevators deploy with the many profitable satellite missions that bring in possibly the highest return-on-investment ever!

 Density = 1.6 g/cm ^ 3,